bwentwor/WorkloadScheduler/wkldsched_getstarted.md

 To update the IBM Scheduler agent with the most recent image version:

 1. Stop and delete the container.
-2. Repeat the steps for creating a container outlined in [Scheduling with IBM Containers for {{site.data.keyword.Bluemix_notm}}](#) to create a new container using the most recent agent image available.
+2. Repeat the steps for creating a container outlined in [Scheduling with {{site.data.keyword.containerlong}} for {{site.data.keyword.Bluemix_notm}}](#) to create a new container using the most recent agent image available.
 When prompted, specify the existing volume created for the original container.

 ## Related Links
 {: #rellinks}